TalhoukLab/PrOType/array_classifier/README.md

 2. Open `Parameters.sh` with your favourite text editor.
 3. Specify the parameters specific to your system and purpose.
     * **user**: enter your username for your system.
 Type `whoami` in the command line of the server if you are uncertain.
-    * type: specify the platform type of the gene expression data you require (affy or agil)
     * **dataSet**: specify the name of the dataset you are calling
     * **reps**: number of bootstrap resamples to perform per algorithm
-    * **IsHousekeepingNormalized**: "TRUE" indicates you are using housekeeping normalized data for your analysis.
-The normalization/no-normalization is decided during the gene mapping section.
     * **normalizeBy**: The type of normalization to perform on the data set.
 No normalization is recommended.
 See the package `splendid` for further details.
     * **minVar**: The minimum variance a gene should have across samples.
 Genes with variance less than `minVar` are dropped.
     * **threshold**: Predicted labels receive a class of "unclassified" whenever the largest predicted probability of a sample is less than the specified threshold.
 See implementation in `splendid:::class_threshold`.